Rubens Otoni

 Rubens Otoni Gomide (born 6 February 1956) is a Brazilian politician and university professor.
 He has spent his political career representing Goiás, having served as state representative since 2003.

 Personal life

 Otoni graduated with a degree in mechanical engineering from the Federal University of Uberlândia, and also has a degree in law from the Law School of Anápolis, and is currently a professor at UniEvangélica.

 Political career

 Otoni voted against the impeachment of then-president Dilma Rousseff, and was one of her biggest supporters in congress.
 Otoni voted in opposition to the 2017 Brazilian labor reform, and would vote in favor of a corruption investigation into Rousseff's successor Michel Temer.

-Otoni is a critic of Sérgio Moro's anti-corruption campaign.
+Otoni is a critic of Sergio Moro's anti-corruption campaign.